csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 # Installation of single GeoServer VM for teaching
+The aim of this workflow is to set up GeoServer for a university course.
+The same GeoServer instance is used by several students, who share the same username.
+Students work is identified by their name in Workspace, Layer and Layergroup name.
+Students upload their data using QGIS [[GeoServer Explorer plugin][https://plugins.qgis.org/plugins/geoserverexplorer/]] and then continue adjusting settings from GeoServer web admin interface.

+## Prerequisites
 Prerequisites to follow installation instructions:
-- Virtual machine (VM) with Ubuntu 16.04 (use for ex.
+- Virtual machine (VM) with Ubuntu, the instructions are tested with Ubuntu 16.04 (use for ex.
 CSC's cPouta environment)
+  - TODO: size recommendatation?
-- Proper security settings are defined:
+- Proper security settings are defined: (TODO links?)
   - keypair to access the VM
   - security groups for firewall rules for ports 22 and 8080
   - restrict the access to limited ip addresses to avoid risks
-- You have SSH and GeoServer access to the VM
+- You have SSH and GeoServer access to the VM (TODO: unclear)
 - You have copied the GeoServer "Platform Independent Binary" installation package to the server

 ## Summary details about the GeoServer VM